Sit Ups

 Great care and excellent technique are required to strengthen the abdominal muscles with sit-ups.
 To be effective, sit-ups must pull the torso upward from a lying position toward the knees using only the abdominal group.
-Often, however, other, more powerful, muscles (those that flex the legs and hips) do much of the work.
+However, other, more powerful, muscles (those that flex the legs and hips) do much of the work.
 This is especially true with straight-leg sit-ups.

-When doing sit-ups, never push through back pain.
+When doing sit-ups, never push through the back pain.
 Stop immediately at even the slightest twinge in the lower back.

 Checklist